 This shedding could be because of several reasons, including changes in season and hair coming to their end of life.

 Mostly the shedding process is normal, and you don’t have to worry about it at all.
 Dogs that spend time outside and inside of the house have a better understanding of the season and temperature.

 This is the reason they shed heavily in spring and fall because of the change in temperature.
 In this way, they prepare themselves for the upcoming season.

 Nowadays, people have pet dogs that are limited to the inside of the house and rarely go out.
 These dogs lose the understanding of season and may shed all the year moderately.

 Unless you see some hair loss and abnormal shedding in your dog, everything is fine.
 If you see patches of hair missing from the skin, then this could be because of a medical condition, and a visit to the vet is a must in this situation.

 Papillon is a single-coated dog.
 Double-coated dogs are prone to shedding, and there is a big difference in shedding if you own a Papillon.
 A single-coated dog does not have the undercoat that plays a big part in shedding.

 Dogs with one coat only like Papillon have guard hair instead of an undercoat.
 Papillon has a long cycle of hair life, which leads to fewer shedding.

-Single coated dogs might need to wear a jacket in harsh weather and winters because they do not have undercoat to protect them.
+Single-coated dogs might need to wear a jacket in harsh weather and winters because they do not have an undercoat to protect them.
 On the plus side, they are much easier to deal with because of less shedding.